boeni-industries/aico/docs/concepts/memory/ams.md

 - **Agent Self-Correction**:
   - [Agent Q: Advanced Reasoning and Learning for Autonomous AI Agents](https://arxiv.org/abs/2408.07199)
-  - This research inspires our self-correction and exploration mechanism, particularly the use of preference optimization (like DPO) to learn from both successful and unsuccessful interactions.
+  - This research inspires our self-correction and exploration mechanism, particularly the use of statistical learning from successful and unsuccessful interactions.

 - **Prioritized Experience Replay**:
   - [Prioritized Experience Replay (Schaul et al., 2015)](https://arxiv.org/abs/1511.05952)